Twenkid/SLAM/rtabmap.md

 # RTAB-map : SLAM, Navigation, ...
 ROS2
+## Part I

+### Author: Todor Arnaudov - Twenkid

+### Researching Rtabmap and it's deployment and application in simulations, mapping and robots 10.2023

+Continues in rtabmap2.md

 * Running an example with turtlebotsim3 - first in WSL2, then in a HyperV VM
 * Mapping with Rtabmap with depth cameras: